 The CTP Scheme Services fee, shown on the registration renewal form, consists of an Administration Fee and Stamp Duty paid on the other components of the CTP Insurer Premium.

 The Stamp Duty included in the CTP Scheme Services fee is charged on the CTP Premium as required under the Stamp Duties Act 1923.
 The amount is calculated as 11% on the CTP Insurer Premium, GST on the CTP Insurer Premium, and the CTP Scheme Services fee.

 GST is charged at a rate of 10% on the CTP Insurer Premium component only.

-The Administration Fee is determined by the Regulator when premium ranges are set for each financial year, and it differs across premium classes.
+The Administration Fee is determined by the CTP Regulator when premium limits are set for each financial year, and it differs across premium classes.

 The Administration Fee is paid to various government entities for the following services provided: